Enlargement of NATO: Membership debates

 The Soviet Union was the primary ideological adversary for NATO during the Cold War.
-Following its dissolution, several states which maintained neutrality during the Cold War or were post-Soviet states increased their ties with Western institutions, including a number of them requesting to join NATO.
+Following its dissolution, several states which had maintained neutrality during the Cold War or were post-Soviet states increased their ties with Western institutions; a number of them requested to join NATO.
 The 2022 Russian invasion of Ukraine reignited debate surrounding NATO membership in several countries.

-Austria, Ireland, Switzerland and Malta have maintained their Cold War era neutrality.
+Austria, Ireland, Switzerland, and Malta have maintained their Cold War–era neutrality.
 All are now members of the Partnership for Peace, and all except Switzerland are now members of the European Union.
 The defence ministry of Switzerland, which has a long-standing policy of neutrality, initiated a report in May 2022 analyzing various military options, including increased cooperation and joint military exercises with NATO.
 That month, a poll indicated 33% of Swiss supported NATO membership for Switzerland, and 56% supported increased ties with NATO.
 Cyprus is also a member state of the European Union, but it is the only one that is neither a full member state nor participates in the Partnership for Peace.
 Any treaty concerning Cyprus' participation in NATO would likely be blocked by Turkey because of the Cyprus dispute.

 Russia, Armenia, Belarus, and Kazakhstan are all members of the Collective Security Treaty Organization (CSTO), a post-Soviet alternative military alliance.
 Azerbaijan was a member of the CSTO but has committed to a policy of neutrality since 1999.
 In 2000, Russian President Vladimir Putin floated the idea of Russia potentially joining NATO.
-However these prospects went nowhere and he began developing anti-NATO sentiment and openly holds hostile views towards NATO today.
+However these prospects went nowhere, and Putin began developing anti-NATO sentiment and espousing hostile views towards NATO from the early 2000s.
 In 2009, Russian envoy Dmitry Rogozin did not rule out joining NATO at some point, but stated that Russia was currently more interested in leading a coalition as a great power.